januff/spotify-favorites-export/authflow.md

-The first step in Spotify's Auth flow requires you to redirect the user to Spotify, after which Spotify will itself redirect with a code.
+The first step in Spotify's Auth flow requires you to redirect the user to Spotify, after which Spotify will redirect the user right back to you, along with a code.

 ```js
 // remix > app > routes > login.tsx